 Learning and Teaching Methods

-The topics of this course are covered through a lecture format in which the students are expected to be interactively engaged in answering rhetorical questions (at times) from the professor, in order to ensure their understanding of the presented material and derivations.
+The topics of this module are covered through a lecture format in which the students are expected to be interactively engaged in answering rhetorical questions (at times) from the professor, in order to ensure their understanding of the presented material and derivations.
 The topics are covered with mathematical rigor; the theoretical results are derived entirely, or sufficiently such that the students can derive final results from what is presented in the lecture scripts in combination with explanations discussed in the lecture.

 Lectures are presented using PowerPoint rather than white/chalkboard.
 The PowerPoint scripts are also printed out and delivered to the students so that they have the opportunity to “mark up” their scripts during the course of the lecture.
 Scripts and exercise assignments are also available online in PDF format.
-In tutorials, white/chalkboards are used in the course of answering questions.
+In exercise classes, white/chalkboards are used in the course of answering questions.

 - C.E.
 Rolfs & W.S.
 Rodney: Cauldrons in the Cosmos: Nuclear Astrophysics, University Of Chicago Press, (2005)